SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/GetConsentSourceKey.md

 so.topic: reference
 ---

-Key of the ConsentSource associated with this consent
+Key of the NSConsentSource associated with this consent

 **Returns:** String